cx-demo/myjenkins/README.md

 2. Give docker cli(Jenkins Container) privileges to docker.sock (host)

-Quick means is to grant all permissions, but it is recommended for production.
+Quick means is to grant all permissions, but it is NOT recommended for production.
 ```
 sudo chmod 777 /var/run/docker.sock
 ```